 I am currently a Research Scientist at Rutgers University Center for Cognitive Science (RuCCS).
 My research program investigates the cognitive and neurological underpinnings of language processing.
 I am primarily interested in the mechanisms underlying visual word recognition and speech perception.
 On the weekends, I spend time with my other love: human memory.
-In this area, I am interested in semantics, metacognition/metamemory, and desirable difficulties
+In this area, I am interested in semantics, metacognition/metamemory, and desirable difficulties.

 My philosophy is that cognition is best understood by looking at both behavior and the brain.
 To get a better understanding of cognition I use a multi-method approach that involves using standard behavioral measurements (e.g., reaction times), eye-tracking, neuroimaging, and physiological and nuero-physiological indices (e.g., pupillometry,EEG/sEEG).

 My research is conducted according to the principles of open science.
 In my research, I promote open science practices by making all my work accessible and reproducible.

 PhD in Cognitive Psychology, 2017